• About

 Taking a Sleeper Train: The Ultimate Interrail Experience?

-Europe’s fleet of night trains may have seen the sharp end of the scheduler’s axe in recent times, but there are still plenty to enjoy.
+Europe’s fleet of night trains may have seen the sharp end of the scheduler’s axe recently, but there is still plenty to enjoy.

 Save valuable exploration time by rattling your way through entire countries while you sleep.
 If you’re cool with sharing, you can bag a bunk in a six-person couchette with a supplement for as little as 15 euros on some routes east of Germany.